 How long do I need to commit?

-Our hope is that you will develop a supportive and encouraging relationship with your child that will continue until s/he leaves Proniño.
+Our hope is that you will develop a supportive and encouraging relationship with your child that will continue until s/he leaves Proniño or Crecer.
 But we understand that financial situations change and you can stop sponsoring if necessary.
 If you would like to sponsor, but think you only want to do it for a year or two, we recommend that you sponsor an older child.

 Does The Children’s Home Project take any of the monthly donation?

-If you donate through Paypal, there is a fee of $1.07 each month.
-The best way to avoid fees is to sign up through the TCHP donation page and set up a monthly withdrawal from a checking account.
+If you donate through Paypal, there is a Paypal fee of $1.33 each month.
+The best way to avoid this is to sign up through the TCHP donation page and set up a monthly withdrawal from a checking account.
+Let us know if you need assistance.
 5% of the donation will cover the costs of all shipping and program supplies.

 Will I be my child’s only sponsor?

 Hopefully, no!
-The actual cost of caring for each child per month in Proniño is around $200, so the more sponsors we have, the more benefits we’ll be able to provide the children.
+The actual cost of caring for each child per month in Proniño is around $500, and the cost in Crecer is $250.
+The more sponsors we have, the more benefits we’ll be able to provide the children.
 Also, a big part of this program is for the child to feel loved and encouraged and we’d like him or her to have as many people invested, praying and pulling for him or her as possible!

 What happens if my child leaves?

-Sadly, it’s not uncommon for a child to run away from the home.
+Sadly, there are times that a child decides to run away from the home.
 If your child leaves, you’ll be notified within a week.
 The children are often found and brought back or return on their own so we hope that you’ll be willing to continue sponsoring for three months in hopes that he will come back.
 After 3 months, we’ll contact you to see if you would like to sponsor another child, donate to another area or cease donations.

 Why do the children leave?